RobinRadic/swiftapi/README.md

 ### Extending SwiftApi

+For a working example [check out the swiftapi-vault](https://bitbucket.org/robinradic/swiftapi-vault) extension.
 SwiftApi provides several classes to simplefy the creation oof extensions.
 The general gist is:

 - `org.phybros.minecraft.extensions.SwiftExtension` is an abstract class extending JavaPlugin.
 It provides several improvements to make extending a piece of cake.